vegarringdal/simple-html/README.md

 // lets create a state container and give it a default value
 // simple state uses only simple values like string or numbers
-// you could use objetcs, but better to use ObjectState here. const myCounter = new SimpleState('SUPER_COUNTER', 0);
+// you could use objects, but better to use ObjectState here. const myCounter = new SimpleState('SUPER_COUNTER', 0);